Yalalt/udemy/README.md

 #### Spring framework and Simple study web
+- Project Mean is simply an online lesson web
+- Front end part is made simple using html css ready template.
-- Simple online lesson Backend API
+- Backend API development was done using Java Sprint Boot.